 In 2014, Pastor Donny Reagan made news in the United States for promoting Branham’s racial teachings.
 Reagan is connected to Pearry Green’s sect.
 Several news outlets labeled Reagan as the “most racist pastor in America.”
 Reagan was just repeating the common Message beliefs regarding race.
 Outsiders don’t realize that even some people of color in the Message believe these same things.
 A Message believer would say, “how can our beliefs be racist?
 Even the black people believe it.”
 That logic is what is used in the Message to say the beliefs are not “racist”.

 In the church I attended, for example, it was not unheard of for non-white preachers to apologize publicly before the entire church for being “brown.”
 People of color would openly accept and claim an inferior position.
 The Message defines racism differently than outsiders would.
-For Message believers I know, racism would defined as a desire to exterminate or get rid of a race.
+For Message believers I know, racism would defined as hating other races.
 This is not the view held by Message believers.
-So when Message believers say they are not racist, they are being honest.
+It’s not about hate to message believers, it’s about being a superior class.
+So when Message believers say they are not racist, they are being honest in that they do no hate other races.
 They are just using a different definition of racism than society at large.
-In the Message, those who believe other races are inherently inferior do not consider that view to be racism, it is called truth.
+In the Message, those who believe other races are inherently inferior do not consider that racism, it is called truth.

-They believe God can still save the “lower races”, just like he offered to accept Cain, but that their inherited animal nature makes them predisposed to reject the salvation.
+They believe God can still save the “lower races”, just like he offered to accept Cain, but that their inherited animal nature makes them predisposed to reject the salvation, and even if they are saved, the will remain in a lower class in this life, and in the world to come.

 In our church, we were taught that blacks descended from Ham, who had a nature inherited from Cain and the serpent.
 We were taught that the black races were intended for manual labor.
 We were taught that interracial marriage is why God destroyed the world with a flood, and that interracial marriage in modern times was a sign of the end of the world.
 These things were taught as late as 2018 by our Pastor James Allen, and before him by our Pastor Raymond Jackson.

 Kacou Philippe was arrested in 2017 for hate speech and sentenced to one year in prison after preaching in multiple African nations that blacks should be submissive towards whites.
-Kacou Philippe was once connected to Ewald Frank’s sect.
+Kacou Philippe was formerly a member of Ewald Frank’s sect, and credit’s Frank for teaching him the Message.
 Philippe insisted the decolonization of Africa was a sin, and that Africans could only prosper when in servitude to Europeans.
 This is a commonly held belief in some Message sects.
 But Kacou Philippe is himself a black man.
 To some Message believers, the fact that men like Kacou Philippe exist is proof the belief is not racist.
 This is a difficult thing for outsiders to understand.

 In 2017, street preachers promoting William Branham in Canada began to make national news in the United States and Canada for their aggressive behavior.
 I have met the men personally, and they been to many Message churches in the United States.
 It was a surprise to see them in the news though.
 Their tactics prompted officials to pass legislation targeting their activities in 2019.
 They were arrested multiple times in both countries for harassing women for their appearance and disrupting church services.
 Outsiders didn’t seem to realize that they are directly quoting William Branham in the things they say.
 What is unique is that they are quoting William Branham in public, whereas usually these things just happen in private church services.